-How to Create a Deviation Card On Board (Illustrated Guide)
+How to Create a Marine Magnetic Compass Deviation Card

 Furthermore, each vessel heading is associated with a specific deviation resulting from the interaction between the ship’s inherent magnetism and the Earth’s magnetic field.